Abstract analogues of flux as symplectic invariants: The two-torus

-equipped with the constant holomorphic volume form $dz = dp + i\, dq$.
-The Fukaya category $\mathit{Fuk}(T)$ is a $\Z$-graded, cohomological unitally $A_\infty$-category over the field $R$ from \eqref{eq:novikov-field}.
+in coordinates $(p,q)$; and equip it with the standard complex structure, as well as the nonzero holomorphic one-form $dz = dp + i\, dq$.
+The Fukaya category $\mathit{Fuk}(T)$ is a $\bZ$-graded, cohomological unitally $A_\infty$-category over the field $R$ from \eqref{eq:novikov-field}.
 This is related by mirror symmetry to the derived category of an elliptic curve over $R$, see \cite{polishchuk-zaslow98,abouzaid-smith09}.
-More directly, \cite{kontsevich-soibelman00} relates it to the ring $F \rtimes \Z$ described above.
+More directly, \cite{kontsevich-soibelman00} relates it to the ring $F \rtimes \bZ$ described above.
 One could use either of these theorems to derive the desired results, but we prefer to argue by direct geometric computation.
-This means that our exposition is a little ad hoc, which is hopefully forgivable in view of the relative simplicity of the target geometry (for more details of the approach to Fukaya categories used here, see Section \ref{subsec:fukaya} below; of course there is by now extensive literature on this topic).
+This means that our exposition is a little ad hoc, which is hopefully forgivable in view of the relative simplicity of the target geometry (for more details of the approach to Fukaya categories used here, see Section \ref{subsec:fukaya} and the references therein).